microsoft/Windows-driver-samples/print/v4PrintDriverSamples/v4PrintDriver-USBMon-Bidi-Extension/README.md

 ---
 topic: sample
-description: Demonstrates how to support bidirectional (Bidi) communication over the USB bus using JavaScript and XML.
+description: "Demonstrates how to support bidirectional (Bidi) communication over the USB bus using JavaScript and XML."
 languages:
 - javascript
 - xml